 - Lived in PA before leaving to attend school in another state and have a PA mailing address.

-Check out the PA residency requirements on the State Civil Service Commission website for the full details, including requirements for former residents and active duty armed forces.
+Check out the PA residency requirements on the State Employment website for the full details, including requirements for former residents and active duty armed forces.

 William Penn Fellowship